cesarzxk/RollDices/README.md

 ## :bookmark: Learn More

-To learn more about Expo, take a look at the following resources:
+To learn more about React-native, take a look at the following resources:

-- [React-native Documentation](https://reactnative.dev/docs/getting-started) - learn about Expo features and API.
+- [React-native Documentation](https://reactnative.dev/docs/getting-started) - learn about React-native features and API.

 You can check out [the React-native repository](https://github.com/facebook/react-native) - your feedback and contributions are welcome!